 What is a DMARC Report?

+DMARC report is a feedback mechanism that provides domain owners with information about the messages that pass or fail DMARC authentication for their domain.
 Before we get to how to read DMARC reports let’s first get to know what is a DMARC report.
 Domain-based Message Authentication Reporting and Conformance (DMARC) does not only protect your domain against BEC, domain impersonation, and email fraud attacks, it also provides you visibility into your email channels, so that you are always aware of what is going on in the background.